adityaputra99983/Educore1/README.md

 - Added new 'belum-diisi' status for students whose attendance hasn't been recorded yet
 - Fixed issue where all students appeared as "present" when no attendance was recorded
 - Improved dashboard statistics to accurately reflect attendance status
+- Implemented cumulative attendance tracking (counting how many times a student has been present, late, absent, etc.)

 ### 2. Enhanced Type Safety
 - Added strict TypeScript interfaces for all data models